-For more information about FMLA, including FMLA and Health Insurance, Leave, Employee Responsibilities, and Military Notification, see the VSU Employees Handbook at https://www.valdosta.edu/administration/finance-admin/human-resources/documents/employee-handbook.pdf
+For more information about FMLA, including FMLA and Health Insurance, Leave, Employee Responsibilities, and Military Notification, see the VSU Employees Handbook.

 5.1.8 Furloughs

 The Board of Regents has delegated to each President the authority to implement a mandatory furlough program.
 In the event it becomes necessary for the President to exercise this authority, employee furloughs would be conducted in accordance with the guidelines promulgated by the Office of the Chancellor.